-You might be wondering, how can a pristine lake like Pangong Tso ended up in this list of forbidden places in India?
-Quite honestly, it is a bit surprising as a large number of tourist visit this colour-changing lake every year.
+You might be wondering, how can a pristine lake like Pangong Tso end up in this list of forbidden places in India?
+Quite honestly, it is a bit surprising as a large number of tourists visit this color-changing lake every year.

 With that being said, it is important to know that a major part that surrounds the lake is inaccessible for tourists.
 Why?
 Well, 50% of Pangong Lake is located in the disputed territory.

 The Line of Actual Control (LAC) segregates the Indian-controlled territory from Chinese-controlled territory and passes through Pangong Lake.
 The part of the lake a tourist can access lies on the Indian side.

 Stok Kangri, Ladakh